Filing Proper Claims - Section 8-901 - Maryland Unemployment Decisions Digest - Appeals

-The provisions dealing with filing proper claims are located in Section 8-901 of the Labor and Employment Article of the Maryland Annotated Code.
+The provisions dealing with filing proper claims are located in Section 8-901 of the Labor and Employment Article of the Annotated Code of Maryland.

-In order to be considered timely filed, the claim must be received by the agency no later than 14 days after the last day of the week for which benefits are claimed.
-Claims filed later than this will be considered timely only if the delay was caused by the agency's error.
+In order to be considered timely filed, the claim must be received by the Agency no later than 5:00 pm on the Friday following the close of the week for which benefits are claimed.
+Claims filed later than this will be considered timely only if the delay was caused by the Agency's error.

 I. In General

 A. Claim Weeks Prior to Registration for Work

 The claimant reported to the local office for the first time on September 7, and attempted to file claims for the weeks ending August 13, August 20, and August 27, 1983.
 The Board denied benefits for the three weeks in question.
 Under Section 8-901, claims for benefits must be filed in accordance with the Secretary's regulations.
 These regulations, at COMAR 09.32.02.03C(1), state that a claim series does not begin until the first day of the calendar week in which an unemployed individual reports and registers for work.
 Therefore, the claimant cannot file backdated claims.
 Golabieski, 211-BR-84.

 Some back-dated claims may be permitted where the employer's actions (misinformation in an employment contract on ineligibility to collect benefits) resulted in the claimant believing that she was not eligible.
 The Board stated that an employer has an obligation to be certain that information that it was including in employment contracts concerning unemployment benefits was accurate.
 This concept is "balanced" by the obligation upon the claimant to contact the Agency or other legal authority to ascertain his or her rights.
 Therefore, the Board allowed the claimant to file claims in 1998 from 1996, but did not permit the backdating of claims for 1994 and 1995.
 Johnson v.
 Anne Arundel Co.
 Economic Opport.
 Comm Inc., 575-BH-00.